 Now maybe you aren’t in a place where you can set what you would have paid in car payments aside for an investment like a house.
 Maybe you need that money just to get groceries on the table, and that’s okay!
 Because when you keep making smart decisions like that, eventually, they push you over the top.
 You won’t always be financially burdened.

 Get on that side-hustle!

-As I mentioned earlier, one of the things I did when we were struggling was decide that I didn’t want to be in that position forever, and started a low-cost start up business.
+As I mentioned earlier, one of the things I did when we were struggling was decided that I didn’t want to be in that position forever, and started a low-cost start-up business.
 To be honest, I started several, starting with selling what we didn’t need on eBay, selling goat milk soap on Etsy, selling goat milk and goat kids on our farm, and finally, making a business out of my blog.

 My side-income-turned-full-time-income allowed my husband to relax a little bit, and pursue his dreams instead of taking a job he didn’t want.